throbotaith/genesis_lr/README.md

 ---
 ## Updates

+- 2024/12/24: add a new demo environment `bipedal_walker`

 - 2024/12/23: divide main and deploy branches, deploy branch should be used with a custom rsl_rl(which will be open-source soon)
 ---